Is Mobile App Development Compatible with Vibe Coding?

 Flutter offers better performance:

-- Beautiful default components
+- Beautiful components by default

 - Near-native speed